 - Use the volume buttons to navigate to “Recovery”

-- Now you’ll see an android with open chest on the screen
+- Now you’ll see an Android with an open chest on the screen

 - Now press and hold the power button for a few seconds and then press volume up button